-So, it’s clear that augmented reality is a hot new technology that is bridging the gap between real and virtual environments.
+So, augmented reality is a hot new technology that is bridging the gap between real and virtual environments.
 (To learn more on AR and how it is affecting the learning industry read up on What Does AR for Learning Enable That Previously Wasn’t Possible? in a previous Float blog post by Gary Woodill.)
-Here at Float we have been quietly busy with lots activity in the AR Space.
+Here at Float, we have been quietly busy with lots of activity in the AR Space.
 From articles to events these past few weeks, we’ve just been working hard on creating great products and expanding our messaging in the space.
 As we look towards this summer, we also have some more AR related events and content coming.

-You may have seen the early April post where Steve Richey had an article published in the International Society Performance Improvement April 2018 publication.
-His article covered Utilizing Presence in Augmented-Reality Applications to Improve Learning Outcomes and examined how and why presence in augmented reality can improve learning outcomes for those using the applications.
+You may have seen the new April post where Steve Richey had an article published in the International Society Performance Improvement April 2018 publication.
+His report covered Utilizing Presence in Augmented-Reality Applications to Improve Learning Outcomes and examined how and why presence in augmented reality can improve learning outcomes for those using the applications.
 Learn more about the article and read it in a recent blog post of ours here.

 Then, there was an in-depth report published by the eLearning Guild where Chad Udell was featured as a contributor with some suggestions about getting started on AR.
 Read the article here on the eLearning Guild’s website.

 Most recently, on April 13th, 2018 Chad Udell spoke on Getting Strategic with AR/VR Efforts at a meeting hosted by the Professional Association for Computer Training in Minneapolis.
 The event was a fun learning-filled meeting all about augmented reality.
 The high turnout and lots of energy – even with an impending snow storm!